choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 # Antisense oligonucleotide (ASO) off-target finder

-ASO-off-finder is a program that finds potential off-targets in the genome sequence for antisense oligonucleotide (ASO) sequences.
+ASO-off-finder is a program that finds target and potential off-target sites in the FASTA sequence for input antisense oligonucleotide (ASO) sequences.

 ## Students